STARTING AND RUNNING A SPEECH AND DEBATE

 Lincoln-Douglas Debate involves debate on a value topic.
 Most states use the

-topic).
-LD topics focus on value judgements.
-For example, an LD topic might be:
+For example, an LD topic might be: Resolved: That the political correctness

-expression.
-Debates in LD are one student against another.
-In both kinds of
+movement unfairly stifles free expression.
+Debates in LD are one student

-that their side is stronger.
+and attempt to convince the critic that their side is stronger.

-extemporaneous, oratory, informative, editorial commentary, interpretive
+impromptu, extemporaneous, oratory, informative, editorial commentary,

-reading, dramatic interpretation, humorous interpretation and dual
+interpretive reading, dramatic interpretation, humorous interpretation and dual

-the creation of a speech and debate team at your school.
+to pursue the creation of a speech and debate team at your school.

 Jim